Capillary fluctuations and energy dynamics for flow in porous media: RESULTS

 A reasonable criterion for the REV is that the magnitude for the pressure fluctuations (based on the variance for the pressure fluctuation distribution as depicted in Fig. \ref{fig:experimental-fluctuation-histogram}) must be small as compared to the rate of pressure-volume work.
-If this condition is not met, then {\em rheons} will exert an asymmetric influence on the pressure signal and Eq. \ref{eq:fluctuation-constraint-ii} will not hold.
+If this condition is not met, then {\em rheons} will exert an asymmetric influence on the pressure signal and Eq. \ref{eq:fluctuation-constraint-ii} may not hold.
 In this situation, the average energy landscape is ``rugged" in nature and the fluctuations must be considered explicitly.
-In a sufficiently large system, considered over a sufficiently large time interval, Eq. \ref{eq:fluctuation-constraint-ii} should hold and an averaged non-equilibrium description may be possible.
+In a sufficiently large system, considered over a sufficiently large time interval, Eq. \ref{eq:fluctuation-constraint-ii} should hold and an averaged non-equilibrium description should be possible.
 Fig. \ref{fig:experimental-fluctuation} shows the amplitude of pressure fluctuations on the energy scale, which includes the rate of pressure-volume work.
 The instantaneous values for the pressure fluctuation can be very large, due to the fact that pore-scale events are very fast.
 The overall energy contribution is significant, and cannot be ignored unless REV requirements are met.
-It is possible that Eq. \ref{eq:fluctuation-constraint-ii} may counter-balance for some asymmetry in the pressure fluctuations, since this condition can still be met if pressure fluctuation energy is redistributed to the surface energy.
-This effectively means that some part of the average energy from {\em rheons} can be reversibly transferred to surface energy.
-In this situation the dissipative parts must still be accounted for from Eqs. \ref{eq:kr-sw} and \ref{eq:dynamic-pc}.
+An intriguing possibility is that various terms in Eq. \ref{eq:fluctuation-constraint-ii} may counter-balance asymmetry in the pressure fluctuations.
+For example, pressure fluctuation energy can be redistributed to the surface energy, or to the other fluid.
+Part of the energy from {\em rheons} can be reversibly transferred to other internal energy modes.

-Spectral analysis for capillary fluctuations is shown in Fig. \ref{fig:power-spectrum}.
-Time averaging intervals were varied from $\Lambda=8$ seconds to $\Lambda=512$ seconds, which reduce the amplitude of fluctuations due to cancellation.
-However, the underlying signature of the noise spectrum remains essentially unchanged based on the temporal averaging window.
-We find that the spectral power density is $S_P$ predicted from the frequency $F$ based on the equation

-The coefficients $\alpha=-15$ and $p=1/2$ are consistent with results obtained for droplet coalescence \cite{McClure_etal_PRL_submitted}.
-Within the pink region, the capillary fluctuions produce noise that is consistent with pink noise $S_P \sim 1/F$, which is consistent with self-organized critical behaviour \cite{Bak_1987}.
-However, there is an upper bound on the frequency for capillary fluctuations due to length scale effects.
-The decay of the $S_P$ at faster frequencies is linked with the relaxation timescale associated with porescale events \cite{Armstrong_Ott_etal_2014,Schluter_Berg_etal_2017}.
-Due to the time required to fill an individual pore, the probability of fast events decreases rapidly for sufficiently fast frequencies, as in the red region.
-The yellow region corresponds to longer frequencies that may be inaccessible due to system size effects.